tkruse/CppCoreGuidelines/CppCoreGuidelines.md

     Vector<int> vi;
     Vector<string> vs;

-It is probably a dumb idea to define a `sort` as a member function of a container, but it is not unheard of and it makes a good example of what not to do.
+It is probably a bad idea to define a `sort` as a member function of a container, but it is not unheard of and it makes a good example of what not to do.

 Given this, the compiler cannot know if `vector<int>::sort()` is called, so it must generate code for it.
 Similar for `vector<string>::sort()`.